jdhao/nvim-config/README.md

 # Introduction

-This is my Neovim configuration for all the platforms I use (Linux, Windows and MacOS). `init.vim` is the config file for terminal Neovim, and `ginit.vim` is the additional config file for GUI client of Neovim (I am using [neovim-qt](https://github.com/equalsraf/neovim-qt) for now on Windows).
+This is my Neovim configuration for all the platforms I use (Linux, Windows and macOS). `init.vim` is the config file for terminal Neovim, and `ginit.vim` is the additional config file for GUI client of Neovim (I am using [neovim-qt](https://github.com/equalsraf/neovim-qt) for now on Windows).

 My configurations are heavily documented to make it as clear as possible.
-While you can download the whole repository and use it, it is not recommended to do so.
+While you can download the whole repository and use it, it is not recommended though.
 Good configurations are personal.
 Everyone should have his or her unique config file.
 You are encouraged to copy from this this repo the part you feel useful and add it to your own Nvim config.

-See [doc here](docs/README.md) on how to install Nvim's dependencies, Nvim itself and the configuration on different platforms (Linux, MacOS and Windows).
+See [doc here](docs/README.md) on how to install Nvim's dependencies, Nvim itself and the configuration on different platforms (Linux, macOS and Windows).

 # Features #